dogandpony/frontend-nextjs-test/README.md

 **Welcome to our Frontend Developer Test**

 This test consists of a series of tasks which may take a few hours to complete, depending on your experience level.
-The primary purpose of this test is to infer your __logical thinking__, __problem-solving skills__, and __fidelity to the design/prototype__.
+The primary purpose of this test is to infer your __logical thinking__, __problem-solving skills__, and __fidelity to the design and prototype__.

 ## Project Setup Instructions